Awful/Awful.app/README.md

 Theming
 -------

 Awful's [posts view][] is fully customizable using CSS.
 There's a [default theme][], as well as themes for specific forums such as [YOSPOS][YOSPOS CSS theme] and [FYAD][FYAD CSS theme].
-Users can include their own custom themes by adding specially-named CSS files to the application Documents directory; [more info][custom CSS readme].
 Internally, we use LESS to generate our CSS, so if you are editing built-in themes please edit the `.less` files.
 (LESS installation instructions are above.)

-The rest of Awful's screens support much more limited theming for the "dark mode" setting.
-The color schemes are set in [AwfulTheme][]; there is no way to override them.
+Then commit both the modified `.less` files and any resulting changes to `.css` files, so others don't need LESS to build Awful.

+The rest of Awful is themed in a a [big plist][theme plist].
+If you can't find a theme key you'd like to use, ask and we'll add it!

 [posts view]: Source/Posts/AwfulPostsView.h
 [default theme]: Source/Theming/posts-view.css
 [YOSPOS CSS theme]: Source/Theming/posts-view-219.less
 [FYAD CSS theme]: Source/Theming/posts-view-26.less
-[custom CSS readme]: Resources/Custom%20CSS%20README.txt
 [AwfulTheme]: Source/Theming/AwfulTheme.h
+[theme plist]: Resources/Themes.plist

 Thread Tags
 -----------